Overview

 Illinois passed two changes in pay and wage transparency that employers should prepare to support in 2025.
 Amendments were made to the Illinois Equal Pay Act and the Wage Payment and Collection Act.

-Illinois Equal Pay Act Changes
+Illinois Equal Pay Act Changed

 Job postings must include:

-• Wage or salary range
+- Wage or salary range

-• General description of benefits (other compensation, bonuses, stock options, etc)
+- General description of benefits (other compensation, bonuses, stock options, etc.)

 Wage Payment and Collection Act Changes